hbedle-subsurface/avo-basics/README.md

     modules/rock-to-trace.html   Module 01 — build a rock, make a trace modules/same-amplitude.html  Module 02 — same bright spot, different rock
     modules/add-offset.html      Module 03 — add offset
+    modules/intercept-gradient.html  Module 04 — intercept, gradient and the classes
+    modules/reading-a-gather.html    Module 05 — reading a gather you did not make modules/what-survives.html       Module 06 — what survives
     tools/                       verification; not deployed

 `assets/style.css` and `assets/seismic.js` are **copies**, not links to the other